 The process of data mining consists of several steps:

 - Definition of the expected results.
 This step helps you to get rid of the possible data noise in the long run.

-- Target datasets creation.
+- Target dataset creation.
 Once you’ve defined what kind of results you need, you can identify the kind of data that would help you reach those results and build your datasets based on this information.

 - Data exploration.
 This step is also known as preprocessing, where you explore what kind of data is available in general that can help you in your operations.

 - Data preparation.
-Here you create the rules for data segmentation, clean the noise and possible anomalies from the data, etc. 90% of data created is unstructured, so in order to work with it, you have to firs
+Here you create the rules for data segmentation, clean the noise and possible anomalies from the data, etc. 90% of data created is unstructured, so to work with it, you have to firs

 - Data mining.
 Finally, the actual data mining starts, when your machine learning algorithms set to work and start digging through the layers of information.

 What are data mining techniques?
 There are seven main methods that are used for data mining.
 Most of the time, they use specifically trained machine learning algorithms since the amounts of data usually are tremendous and require specific data mining tools.

 - Classification.
 This data mining method goes through the dataset and identifies information about this data that creates a foundation for further analysis.
 For example, “This is A,” “This is B”, and “This is C.”